equilibrez/equilibrez.github.io/_posts/2025/12/2025-12-29-stretching-for-physical-relief.md

 - Stability
 - Tools
 tags:
-- Somatic-Release
 - Stretching
 - Stress-Management
-- Body-Work

 ---

 When you are dealing with unpredictable situations or people, your body doesn't just sit there; it prepares.
 It enters a state of "bracing."
 You might not even notice it happening, but your shoulders creep up toward your ears, your jaw sets tight, and your stomach knots up.
 This is your body trying to protect your vital organs.
 It’s putting on armor.
 The problem is that even after the stressful interaction is over, the armor often stays on.
 Your muscles remain tight, signaling to your brain that danger is still present.
 This constantly drains your energy bank.
 You cannot think your way out of this physical tension; you have to physically release it.
 Here is how simple stretching acts as a manual override to tell your body: "You can stand down now.
 We are safe."

 ### 1. Opening the "Heart" (Reversing the Hunch)